 Did you know that seated postures increase pressure in the spine by 50% versus standing?
-This can be compounded by a slouching posture and can lead to workstation back pain.
-Here are 5 tips to make sure that your workstation is set up properly:
+This can be compounded by a slouching posture and can lead to computer workstation back pain.
+Here are 5 tips to make sure that your computer workstation is set up properly:

 - Have the right chair – The proper chair is the most important thing to providing proper postural support.
 A good chair has good adjustable lumbar support, adjustable armrests and seat height adjustment.
 When seated your thighs should be parallel to the floor with your feet flat on the floor.